GLaDOS-418/dotfiles/docs/man/tags.5.rst

 ..
 NOT REVIEWED YET

 Default behavior (``--output-format=u-ctags`` option) has the exceptions.
-In other hand, with ``--output-format=e-ctags`` option ctags has no exception; Universal-ctags command may use the same file format as Exuberant-ctags.
+On the other hand, with ``--output-format=e-ctags`` option ctags has no exception; Universal Ctags command may use the same file format as Exuberant Ctags.
 However, ``--output-format=e-ctags`` throws away a tag entry which name includes a space or a tab character. ``TAG_OUTPUT_MODE`` pseudo-tag tells which format is used when ctags generating tags file.